kevinwss/9517proj/README.md

 Input:

-file is the name of the video file from which you want to create the data set. num is the number of train data to be created. landmark-model is the facial landmark model that is used to detect the landmarks.
+file is the name of the video file from which you want to create the data set.</br>
+num is the number of train data to be created.</br>
+landmark-model is the facial landmark model that is used to detect the landmarks.

 Output: